0xNB/revblog/_posts/2022-07-12-Valve-Anti-Cheat.md

 With the information provided by game hackers one could guess that Valve is somehow loading VAC modules during runtime with LoadLibrary or just manually map them to their process.
 Targets of interest would be calls like `LoadLibrary`, `LoadLibraryEx`, `CreateFileW`, `WriteFile` and `NtAllocateVirtualMemory`.

 Hooking functions basically means that the game or program "detours" the flow of execution to a region of code that is controlled by the attacker.
+We detour `steamservice.dll` to take us to a code region and examine how the software loads modules on the fly.

 ## [](#encryption)Encryption and Hashing